iconsumeplutonium/personal-website/src/content/blog/post-1.md

 1241480
 ```

 Now when I try to import it into MariaDB, it only takes about 20 minutes (about the same time it took to import `enwiki-latest-geo_tags.sql`).
-Now finally, In order to get only pages that are geotagged articles, I can run this query:
+Finally, in order to get only pages that are proper geotagged articles, I can run this query:

 ```sql
 SELECT gt.gt_page_id, gt.gt_lat, gt.gt_lon FROM geo_tags gt